-Carmanah has a stock option plan (the "Stock Option Plan") for the granting of incentive stock options to the officers, employees and directors.
+Carmanah has its Incentive Awards Plan for the granting of incentive stock options to the officers, employees and directors.
 The purpose of granting such options is to assist Carmanah in compensating, attracting, retaining and motivating the directors of Carmanah and to closely align the personal interests of such persons to that of the Shareholders.